Weave Code

 gehrisandro/tailwind-merge-laravel

-Merge Tailwind CSS class strings in Laravel and auto-resolve conflicts so later utilities win.
-Ideal for overriding classes in Blade components.
+Merge Tailwind CSS classes in Laravel and automatically resolve conflicts (later classes win).
+Ideal for Blade components and directives.
 PHP/Laravel port of tailwind-merge.
-Supports Tailwind v3.0–v3.3 (Laravel 10).
+Supports Tailwind v3.0–v3.3 (Laravel 10+).

 View on GitHub